 Cassava flour is a dry ingredient that calls for fat, in this case, the rendered fat of bacon and butter, soaking up the flavor of the other ingredients.

 As a result, farofa has a smoky, buttery, and quite savory taste.
 It’s delicious and adds a flavorsome touch to any bland dish or stews.

-The garlic and herbs give it a nutty, mild aromatic smell.
+The garlic and herbs give it a nutty, mild fragrant smell.

 Overall, farofa has a slightly crunchy texture resembling bread crumbs, but with much more flavor!

 Where do I buy cassava flour?